Sign In / Sign Out

 The program days focus on developing the skills needed to be effective leaders, in addition to the exploring the critical issues facing the nonprofit sector.
 Each day is formatted with both presentation and interaction to maximize the engagement and learning experience.
 Examples of topics to be covered on program days are:

-Participants will also have the benefit of attending the ASU Lodestar Center's annual Nonprofit Conference on Sustainability Strategies in October.
+Participants will also have the benefit of attending the ASU Lodestar Center's annual Nonprofit Conference on Sustainability Strategies in the fall.

 Who will teach the classes? (^ back to top)